charliemikels/figura-music-player/scripts/music_player/README.md

 Unlike the other File processors, `local_songs.lua`

 1. Starts it's data processor loop on Init, start data_processor actually just returns a pre-created future for that song.
 2. Is designed to run on all clients.
 Each step is actually very minimal and runs on the TICK event.
-This means that all clients will (eventualy) load every local song.
+This means that all clients will (eventually) load every local song.

 `LocalSongScripts` are essentially a lua script that just stores all the `PacketDataString`s necessary to build a song using `packet_decoder.lua`.
 We use this system because we know all the the decoder functions are already light enough to run on the viewer, and `PacketDataString`s are pretty well compressed too.
 Not as good as MIDI, but competitive with ABC.